-We foster a community of purpose of public and private sector stakeholders designing, implementing, and scaling integrated and inclusive approaches that contribute to the objectives of the JRT Vision Statement– through their own commitments and by forging new partnerships.
+We foster a global community of public and private sector stakeholders.
+Through their own commitments and by creating new partnerships, our stakeholders design, implement, and scale integrated and inclusive approaches that contribute to the objectives of the JRT Vision Statement.

 - Two billion people lack access to sufficient, nutritious food.

 - Agriculture workers and their families make up two thirds of the 740 million people facing extreme poverty.

 - Over a billion tonnes of food is wasted each year.